onenoc/honeyhive-take-home/README.md

 We address the following:<br>
 	1. Provide a topic analysis on what kinds of inputs and outputs the prompt template fails on <br>
   &nbsp;We take the subset of the data where the e-mails are not accepted.
 We use Latent Dirichlet Allocation (LDA) [1] to extract the $n$ words most associated with $k$ topics.
-We then print the words for each topic for the failures of: inputs and outputs.<br>
+We then print the words for each topic for the failures of: inputs and outputs.
+Normally, one can use plots to determine how many words and topic to use.
+However, given the small dataset, we see from printing out words for topics that if we go above 5 words and 3 topics, either the words do not give us much intuition or the topics appear to be somewhat redundant.<br>
 	2. Analyze the model outputs for problematic behaviors<br>
 	3. Suggest improvements to the original prompt template<br>
 	4. Suggest evaluation criteria to compare prompt templates<br>